charlesjavelona/blog/content/posts/2019-07-27---Intro-To-Stats.md

 `σ` or `sigma` is the standard deviation of the bell curve.
 It means, how far apart are the points are too each other.
 In the above example, the `σ` of the green line is 0.5.

+Normal distribution is important to understand because it is used widely in inferential statistics and hypothesis testing, where the sample size is large (n>30).